zuliani99/MWM_Auction_Comparison/README.md

 The *.exe* file will be inserted into the */bin* directory.

 ## Usage
-Start the .exe file by typing ```./app```, next you have to specify the starting and ending number of verticies per part of the bipartite graphs.
+Start the application by typing ```./app _ _```, where the two _ correspond to the two options, verbose and fully_connected, they accept only 0,1 values.
+Next you have to specify the starting and ending number of verticies per part of the bipartite graphs.

 ![](images/console_1.png)